 Read my more complete list of tips on co-sleeping and room sharing below.

 I am NOT telling you whether you should co-sleep or not.
 It’s not my decision to make for you!
-I do not stand in judgement of your decision–do what is safe and works for you and your family….and what makes you all happy and rested!
+I don’t stand in judgement of your decision.
+Do what is safe and works for you and your family, and what makes you all happy and rested!

 Tips on Co-Sleeping and Room Sharing

-1. Ideally, make a decision about the shared bed or bedroom before the baby is born, reserving the option to change your minds without any guilt if your decision turns out not to be the best one for you and your family.
+Ideally, make a decision about the shared bed or bedroom before the baby is born, reserving the option to change your minds without any guilt if it isn’t working for your family.

-2. If you decide to keep your baby with you, consider your sleeping options.
+If you decide to keep your baby with you, consider your sleeping options.
 You can safely bedshare, and have the baby sleep in your bed.
 Or you can roomshare, and have your baby in a crib right next to you, in a bassinet that you can reach over and touch, or in a co-sleeper that can attach to your bed..
-If you are nervous about co-sleeping then check out the Arm’s Reach Co-Sleeper– this could be the happy medium you are looking for!
+If you are nervous about co-sleeping then check out the BabyBay bedside sleeper, or Baby Bjorn Cradle.
+One of these could be the happy medium you are looking for!

-9. Do not sleep with your baby if you are very overweight, have sleep apnea or if you have been drinking alcohol or using drugs or medications.
+Do not sleep with your baby if you are very overweight, have sleep apnea, or if you have been drinking alcohol or using drugs or medications.
 You need to be able to respond properly and quickly to your baby’s needs.

 Did you find this article helpful?
 Please share it with your friends by clicking below, or ask a question on The Sleep Lady Facebook page.